Drive from Eden to Canberra

 In September, which is the start of spring, I traveled from Eden NSW to Canberra ACT in Australia.
 I left early whilst it was still dark as I needed to be at Canberra Airport in the morning.
-And, it was about a three-and-a-half hour drive.
+And, it was about a three-and-a-half-hour drive.

 Traveling in the early morning before sunrise, you need to be on your guard.
-Due to the wildlife that cross the roads.
+Due to the wildlife that crosses the roads.
 And, as the sunrises, you need to be prepared for what you will see.

 On the sides of the roads, there are many kangaroos and wombats that are gone before their time.

 As I was approaching one small town, there was one in the middle of the road.
 At that time of the day, the town was like it was deserted.